galerafrontend/dish-form-ts-app/README.md

 - The `useStatus` and `getNotificationData` custom hooks are used to handle the status and display notifications based on the form submission result.
 You can modify the notification messages and styles in the `Notification` component.
 - The form makes use of custom `TextInput` and `SelectInput` components to render the input fields.
 You can customize these components or replace them with your own components as needed.
-- The form submission sends a POST request to an API endpoint using the `postDish` function from the `apiUtil.js` file.
+- The form submission sends a POST request to an API endpoint using the `postDish` function from the `apiUtil.ts` file.
 You can update this function to communicate with your own API or backend.

 ## Technologies Used